rupadarshiray/rupadarshiray.github.io/content/academia/conference-2605-yomaths.md

 ![](https://www.iisermohali.ac.in/images/Events/Conference/2026/YoMathS_2026/pic01.webp)

-I am not in this photo.
+Unfortunately, I am not in this photo!

 ## Jaydeb Sarkar, ISI Bangalore - Interpolation on the unit ball